2011 Clemson Tigers football team: North Carolina State

-South Carolina
+at No. 12 South Carolina (rivalry)

-Still reeling from the loss to NC State, the Tigers entered hostile territory in Columbia against the 12th-ranked Gamecocks.
-Clemson's offense again felt the heat from South Carolina's stingy defense, which held the Tigers to 153 total yards.
-Clemson's defense struggled as well against the Gamecocks' balanced attack and quarterback Connor Shaw, who threw for 210 yards and three touchdowns as well as rushing for 107 yards and a touchdown.
-The Tigers' tone for the game was set early when wide receiver Sammy Watkins dropped a sure touchdown pass early in the game.
-Although Clemson was able to keep the turnovers down this game, the tough Gamecock defense proved too relentless for the Tigers to open up any options on offense.
-The loss marked Clemson's third straight to its archrival.

 ACC Championship

 Although devastating losses to NC State and South Carolina had Clemson's future looking bleak for the rematch against Virginia Tech in the ACC Championship, the Tigers regained their form from earlier in the season to secure their first ACC Championship game win and their first ACC title in 20 years.
 Quarterback Tajh Boyd threw for 240 yards and three touchdowns, including a 53-yard strike to Sammy Watkins during the Tigers' 21-point third quarter rally.
 Clemson defense forced three touchdowns and kept the Hokies scoreless in the second half.
 The defense also held running back David Wilson, the ACC's player of the year, to only 32 yards rushing.
 Clemson running back Andre Ellington ran for 125 yards and one touchdown on 20 carries.
 With the win, Clemson solidified its first 10-win season since 1990, a spot in the Orange Bowl and its first BCS bowl bid in school history.